dockimbel/auto-resize/README.md

 That's all.
 With that you can cover most of the use-cases with minimal effort.

-_Tip_: for cases where the layout is unbalanced, in order to "push" some parts of your layout you can place invisible faces in your layout (using the `sensor` style for example) and make them resizable.
+_Tip_: for cases where the layout is unbalanced, in order to "push" some parts of your layout you can place invisible faces in your layout (using the provided `blank-face` style for example) and make them resizable.